rockset/rockset-js/packages/cli/README.md

 $ rockset update
 ```

-After an update, you will need to run `rockset autocomplete -r` to rebuild the autocomplete cache.
+After an update, run `rockset autocomplete -r` to rebuild the autocomplete cache.

 ### Installing Autocomplete

-The Rockset CLI Autocomplete feature allows you to preview and complete commands using your tab key.
-It is currently only compatible on bash and zsh, and we have no plans to support other shells at this time.
+The Rockset CLI Autocomplete feature allows you to preview and complete commands using the tab key.
+It is currently compatible with bash and zsh.

-To install this feature, update the CLI and run `rockset autocomplete` in your command line.
+To install this feature, run `rockset autocomplete` in your command line.
 You will receive different instructions depending on which shell you are using.
 ```
 $ rockset update
 $ rockset autocomplete